neural-implicit-workshop/neural-implicit-workshop.github.io/index.markdown

 We hope that this workshop will fuel interest and promote research in learning implicit scene representations for applications in robotics.

+The workshop will be in a hybrid format, with a livestream (via Zoom) to allow for virtual participation.
+More streaming details TBA.

 ---
 ### Key Details

 - **Workshop date:** Friday, May 27, 2022.
-- **Workshop format:** The workshop will be in a hybrid format, with a livestream ([via Zoom](https://zoom.us/j/7788423054?pwd=L3JMaGNRSTRFd0hQVFhzT080dlRtQT09)) to allow for virtual participation.
+- **Workshop format:** The workshop will be in a hybrid format, with the in-person session held in Room 115C, from 8:30am-5:45pm EST. Virtual participants can join the session remotely, using the Zoom link provided [through Infovaya](https://events.infovaya.com/session?id=14416).
 {: .my-3}

 ---